katemaks/Amazon-Product-Review-Analysis-PROJECT/README.md

 This is where I included some of the DAX expresssions in form of Pivot and building Dashboard used during the analysis.
 Based on my own intuition and knowing fully well this is my first hands-on Project on Data Analysis, I presume it is better I present my work as a File which is added to this repository.
 Therefore I added all the analysis i did after formatting my data into building Pivot tables and Dashboards; all uploaded as a FILE.

+### Results/Findings
+The result of this analysis can be seen when you view the raw added Uploaded Files